pvprodk/EaseeSolarCharge/README.md

 ![Big Timer](https://i.imgur.com/wLViGI6.png)

 - Et voila!
 You should be good to go, if everything is done right.
 Please feel free to give me feedback or contribute if you find errors or bugs.

+## Warning
+- Please refer to [Easee Developer Platform](https://developer.easee.cloud/) for more information about the API
+- Please only set/change dynamic current values, as it stays in the memory of the charger.
+- Setting/changing non dynamic values [will wear out the flash of the charger according to Easee ](https://developer.easee.cloud/docs/current-limits-and-control#max-circuit-current)